TheFlightSims/hackathon-2023/README.md

 ## Community Guidelines

-Everyone of the communities are inclusive environments, based on treating all individuals respectfully, regardless of gender identity and expression, sexual orientation, disabilities, neurodiversity, physical appearance, body size, ethnicity, nationality, race, age, religion, or similar personal characteristic.
+Everyone in the communities is an inclusive environment, based on treating all individuals respectfully, regardless of gender identity and expression, sexual orientation, disabilities, neurodiversity, physical appearance, body size, ethnicity, nationality, race, age, religion, or similar personal characteristics.

 We value diverse opinions, but we value respectful behavior more.